-The Court will deem a matter an "emergency matter" only if the movant demonstrates that the need for immediate relief is necessitated by circumstances beyond the movant's control and that there is insufficient time to give the notice required by the Bankruptcy Code and the Federal Rules of Bankruptcy Procedure.
+The Court will deem a matter an "emergency matter" only if the movant demonstrates that the need for immediate relief is necessitated by circumstances beyond the movant's control and that there is not sufficient time to give the notice required by the Bankruptcy Code and the Bankruptcy Rules.
 A movant's failure to address a matter in a timely manner does not warrant treatment as an "emergency matter" under these Rules.